You can set how your mouse works, how your virtual machines behave when you quit Fusion, and other general operations.

 The virtual machine is suspended when you close the virtual machine window.

-If you close a virtual machine window with this preference selected, when you next open the virtual machine, it restarts with applications running and files open much as they would be after you suspended and resumed a laptop computer.
+If you close a virtual machine window with this preference selected, when you next open the virtual machine, it restarts with applications running and files open.
+The behavior is similar to when you suspend and resume a laptop computer.

 - In the Gaming section, select a setting that fits how you expect to use your mouse.